YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 # Say "Hello World!" in OCanren

-The goal of this lesson is to execute and understand the following piece of OCanren code.
-It introduces the reader to things that an OCanren programmer usually thinks about or refers to.
+The goal of this lesson is to introduce to the reader things that an OCanren programmer usually thinks about or refers to, with a hello-world program:

 ```ocaml
 open OCanren;;